 There are many heart-healthy lifestyle changes you can try.
 Start with some of the tips offered here.

 Eat healthy.
 Eating a diet that's healthy for your heart can help reduce the risk of complications of AFib and the risk of other heart diseases.
 You should avoid foods high in saturated fat, trans fat, sodium, and cholesterol.
 Take a look at Canada's Food Guide for tips on how to eat healthy.
 Try:

-- Adding more whole grains each day by making half of your grain products whole grain (e.g., barley, oatmeal, brown rice, wild rice, quinoa).
+- Choosing whole grain products (e.g., barley, oatmeal, brown rice, wild rice, quinoa) more often.

-- Choose unsaturated vegetable oils such as soybean, olive, and canola instead of hard margarine, butter, lard, and shortening.
-You don't need more than 2 to 3 tablespoons (30 to 45 mL) each day.
+- Choose unsaturated vegetable oils such as soybean, olive, and canola instead of saturated fats like hard margarine, butter, lard, and shortening.

 Reduce stress.
 Stress can trigger AFib in some people.
 Stress increases the risk for heart disease.
 Reducing stress can improve your health.
 Here are some tips to help you cope with stress:

 - Figure out what is causing your stress.
 Then, take steps to deal with the cause.

 - Exercise is a great way to cope with stress.
 Be sure to talk to your doctor before you start any physical activity.

 - Take a break.
 Whether it's 10 minutes during the day just for yourself or a week-long vacation, you need to get away once in a while.